 4.2.2 BAP entities

-On the IAB-node, the BAP sublayer contains one BAP entity at the MT function and a separate collocated BAP entity at the DU function.
+On the IAB-node, the BAP sublayer contains up to two BAP entities at the MT function and a separate collocated BAP entity at the DU function.
 On the IAB-donor-DU, the BAP sublayer contains only one BAP entity.
 Each BAP entity has a transmitting part and a receiving part.

 NOTE: The modelling of BAP entities does not restrict internal implementation of IAB-nodes, i.e. the exact modelling of BAP sublayer may vary for different IAB-node implementations.